H.R. 7008: Stop Insider Trading Act

 Effective Date

-The provisions in this bill will take effect 180 days after it becomes law.
+The provisions of this Act will take effect 180 days after it is enacted.

 Relevant Companies